 The (for tourists) little-known Parc des Buttes Chaumont is one of the recreational jewels of Paris.
 Located in the northeast part of town, it's one of the few bigger parks in the city, set in a dramatic landscape.
 The ex-quarry has massive cliffs and a big lake, and it's very steep, and beautiful from every angle.
-And better yet, it has 5 kilometers of really scenic trails.
+And better yet, it includes 5 kilometers of really scenic trails.

 Just make sure that you show up before nighttime: the park closes at night, at 11 pm in the summer and 9 pm in the winter.